 To help those staying indoors, the experts at Victorian Plumbing have put together a handy guide on the 10 easy tips for turning your bathroom into your own private spa right now.

 Clear the Clutter

 Clutter – which is one of the number one causes of household stress – is the last thing you need right now.
 We’re all guilty of hoarding our bathroom products, which means that bathrooms over time become disorganised and cluttered.
 Luckily, sorting clutter is one of the quickest ways to make your bathroom feel more like a spa.

 Throw away old bottles – bin whatever is nearing its use-by date, or what’s rarely used.
 Keep any excess in a bathroom cupboard.
 When you think of your last real spa experience, you’re unlikely to picture a dusty, half-empty bottle of shampoo next to the tub.
 So keep your bathroom clear for a more authentic spa experience.

 Pro Tip – If you don’t have much storage space, invest in a shower shelf to keep the bottles in one neat place.

 Clean Your Tub

-Bear with us because we know, a deep clean doesn’t exactly scream relaxing spa day!
-But just think how fresher you’ll feel soaking in a tub you know is pristine clean.
-You can give your bath an effective DIY clean using products found in your kitchen – salt and citrus are great for removing soap scum.
+Bear with us because we know, a deep clean doesn’t exactly scream a relaxing spa day!
+But just think how fresher you’ll feel soaking in a tub you know is pristinely clean.
+You can give your bath an effective DIY clean using products found in your kitchen.
+Salt and citrus are great for removing soap scum.
 Dip a lemon in salt and use it to scrub at tough stains.

 Pro Tip – if you’ve got an old ceramic tub that’s absolutely filthy, you can give it an incredible clean using oven cleaner.
 Just remember you’ll need to wear gloves and ventilate the room for a while before you go back in!